How?

 Design Thinking means, as the name implies: thinking (and acting) like a designer.
 Being curious, restless and constantly challenging business-as-usual.
 It is all about solving problems in a people-oriented way.

-At Being Guided we combine Design Thinking as a method to enable digital innovation with No-Code/Low-Code Platforms, such as Salesforce Lightning Platform, across all areas of the organisation and its buyside and sellside ecosystem.
+At Being Guided we combine Design Thinking as a method to enable measurable increases in AI-powered market-facing engagements, across all areas of the organisation and its buyside and sellside ecosystem.

 broken image

-This applies to everything in business, public sector and nonprofit organisations: optimising Work Management.
+This applies to everything in business, public sector and nonprofit organisations: optimising AI-powered innovation for market-facing engagements.
 This means:

 1. Setting clear, achievable Goals that everyone understands and buys into.